Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Adding, removing and configuring services in the environment is as easy as modifying the Docker Compose descriptor file.

 ### Support for Java 17
-[Java 17](https://openjdk.org/projects/jdk/17/){:target="_blank"} is the next Long Term Support (LTS) version that provides support for 3 years.
+[Java 17](https://openjdk.org/projects/jdk/17/){:target="_blank"} is the latest Long Term Support (LTS) version that provides support for 3 years.
 Alfresco 7.3+ already offers support for this version of the Java platform.

 Alfresco SDK 4.5 has been modified to add support for Java 17, as well.
 This way, if you're working as a developer in customizations for Alfresco 7.3 or later, you must now use SDK 4.5 + JDK 17 to work on them.
 The Apache Maven plugins included in the archetypes has been updated to avoid any issue with Java 17.